 In November, Google announced the deal, as it seeks to compete with Apple and Samsung in the market for fitness trackers and smartwatches and many more things.

-Fitbit and other monitoring devices users' daily steps, calories burned and distance traveled, would give the U.S. giant access to Fitbit valuable and important health data gathered from devices.
+Fitbit and other monitoring devices users' daily steps, calories burned and distance traveled, would give the U.S. giant access to Fitbit valuable and important health data gathered from Fitbit devices.
 Such access is worrying, the EU privacy watchdog said.

 "The possible further combination and accumulation of sensitive personal data regarding people in Europe by a major tech company could entail a high level of risk to privacy and data protection," it said.